 - Spoon meringue onto baking paper circles, then use a palette knife to shape the sides of the pavlovas and create a small nest in the middle.

-- Place tray in oven on bottom shelf and turn the oven down to 120°C (100°C fan-forced).
+- Place trays in oven on bottom shelves and turn the oven down to 120°C (100°C fan-forced).
 Bake for 90-100 minutes, then turn oven off without opening the oven door and leave pavlovas in the oven for 4-6 hours to allow them to cool down slowly and prevent collapse.